-This means that, from a physical standpoint that it can be both a challenge and an adventure if you own a Mastiff.
-But if you like a powerful dog, then the Bullmastiff might be the right breed for you.
+This means that, from a physical standpoint, it can be both a challenge and an adventure to own a Bullmastiff.
+But if you are the type who likes powerful dogs, then the Bullmastiff might be the right breed for you.

 Watch This Funny Video of Bullmastiff

 To get the best out of this breed of dog, you should begin training him when he is still a puppy.

 Because of how large he is, you may have more difficulty training him when he’s older and bigger.